tayloraburgess/tayloraburgess.github.io/_posts/2016-07-07-recurse-blog.md

 - I’ll add daily to this single post (static site etc), but if that approach seems clunky as I go, I’ll split it into individual posts.
 - Going to keep things relatively short, both so I actually write every day and to not get too technical—want to focus here for the most part on what I did broadly so that there’s some sense of an arc/narrative to my time at Recurse.
 It’s also entirely possible no such story will reveal itself at all.
 - I’ll also be using some first names and proper nouns that I may not always explain.
-In a normal blog post, I try to avoid that, but I’m writing these quickly and, frankly, for my own benefit.
+In normal blog posts, I try to avoid that kind of inside baseball, but I’m writing these quickly and, frankly, for my own benefit.
 Maybe at the end I’ll go back and fill in some details—or write a glossary/add footnotes—but that’s not likely.

 Anyway, here we go: